TheRandomTroll/ucn-2-ws-quality-test/README.md

 ## Section 1: System Development (Diagrams and Use-Case scenarios)

-All diagrams and documents can be found in the `/diagrams` folder.
+All cases can be found in the `/docs` folder.
 The prefix notation is as follows:

 - `[TC]` - **T**est **C**ase
 - `[UC]` - **U**se **C**ase